-By Vassil Dimov, Mateo Tošić and Sowmya Kameswaran
+By Vassil Dimov, Mateo Tošić, Sowmya Kameswaran and Eirini Kalogeiton

 In the previous blog post we have introduced Db2 for z/OS Data Gate and described it in detail.
-In this blog we will discuss the integration between Db2 Data Gate and Watson Knowledge Catalog and highlight the business value of it.
+In this blog we will discuss the integration between Db2 Data Gate and Watson Knowledge Catalog and highlight the business value.

 In the current business world, modernization of data and use of AI is the key to success.
 The guiding principles of the AI ladder defined by IBM, help organizations with business transformation based on the four key areas mentioned below: